afarago/esphome-webserver/README.md

 - 30 sec heartbeat showing node connection is active
 - Built with Lit Element web components
-- completely standalone - no other external dependancies  9K compressed
+- Completely standalone - no other external dependencies  9K compressed
 - Light and Dark themes
 - Primary theme - currently light blue - can be overridden
 - Embedded ESP home logo svg
-- Entities are discovered and display
+- Entities are discovered and displayed
 - No css fetch - index page fetches one js file

 dark scheme desktop: